DelSkayn/reblessive/README.md

 ## What is this crate for?

 There are some types of algorithms which are easiest to write as a recursive algorithm.
-Examples include a recursive decent parsers and tree-walking interpreters.
+Examples include a recursive descent parsers and tree-walking interpreters.
 These algorithms often need to keep track of complex stack of state and are therefore easiest to write as a set of recursive function calling each other.
 This does however have a major downside: The stack can be rather limited.
 Especially when the input of a algorithm is externally controlled, implementing it as a recursive algorithm is asking for stack overflows.